 One piece of advice that I've given to those with CFS that I've met since I recovered is to avoid measuring how well you are by what you're able to do.
 This makes it all too tempting on a good day to try new things to see whether you're well enough to "do that".
 Instead, measure how well you are by how long it's been since you last crashed.
 You may well have to reset a few times, but each crash teaches you more about quite how close your boundaries are and hopefully makes you more likely to stay within your boundaries next time.

-In the end, over a period of time I had fewer crashes and they became separated by longer periods without a crash.
-At last I had a period of 6-8 weeks when each week felt better than the previous week, then each day felt better than the previous day, until suddenly it was completely obvious to me that I was well enough to very slowly and carefully start doing some of the things that I used to do.
+In the end, over a period of time I had fewer crashes and they became separated by longer periods.
+At last I had a period of 6-8 weeks when each week felt better than the previous week, then each day felt better than the previous day, until suddenly it was clear to me that I was well enough to very slowly and carefully start doing some of the things that I used to do.

 However, relapse is possible, so staying healthy requires some care and attention: you can't simply return to your pre-CFS life and expect to stay healthy for long.
 Understanding precisely what brought on CFS may not be straightforward, because there are many different causes, but analysing the underlying problems that led to the illness is an important step.
 Blood tests told me that at some point I must have had glandular fever (this is common to many people who've had CFS), but my CFS was most likely triggered by a combination of severe lack of sleep over a long period, significant stress at work through the summer of 2014, and probably a long-term dietary problem.
 The desire to blame external factors is very strong indeed, so a bit of self-awareness at this stage is essential!